R. Alfred "Alfie" Vick

-Job Title: PROFESSOR, DIRECTOR OF ENVIRONMENTAL ETHICS CERTIFICATE
+Job Title: GEORGIA POWER PROFESSOR IN ENVIRONMENTAL ETHICS and DIRECTOR OF ENVIRONMENTAL ETHICS CERTIFICATE PROGRAMCurriculum Vitae

 Athens, Georgia 30602

-Biographical InformationAlfred Vick is the Georgia Power Professor in Environmental Ethics at the University of Georgia.
+Biographical InformationAlfred Vick is the Georgia Power Professor in Environmental Ethics at the University of Georgia and Director of the Environmental Ethics Certificate Program.
 He is a licensed landscape architect and a LEED Fellow.
-In addition to teaching in the CED, he is on the Faculty of Engineering and the Faculty of the Institute of Native American Studies.
-He continues to practice as a principal at Solidago Design Solutions and his professional work has included several LEED-certified buildings, including the LEED Platinum headquarters of the Southface Energy Institute in Atlanta, Georgia.
-Alfred is past-Chair of the Sustainable Sites Technical Advisory Group for the US Green Building Council, Founding Chair of the Athens Branch of the US Green Building Council and is on the Board of Directors of the Athens Land Trust.
+His work focuses on preserving and enhancing the functioning of natural systems while effectively and attractively integrating human use.
+At the University of Georgia's College of Environment & Design he teaches landscape ecology and sustainable design, collaborates with other researchers in the Sustainability and Landscape Performance Lab and serves on the Faculty of the Institute of Native American Studies.
+His academic research focuses on green infrastructure and sustainable site design, native plant communities, and American Indian ethnobotany.
+He earned a BS in Engineering Psychology from the University of Illinois and a Master of Landscape Architecture degree from the University of Georgia.
+He continues to practice professionally and his work has included several LEED-certified buildings such as the LEED Platinum headquarters of the Southface Energy Institute in Atlanta, Georgia.
+Alfred is past-Chair of the Sustainable Sites Technical Advisory Group for the US Green Building Council, Founding Chair of the Athens Branch of the US Green Building Council and has served on the board of several environmental organizations.

 EducationMLA, University of Georgia (1998)

 BS, Liberal Arts & Sciences – Engineering Psychology, University of Illinois – Urbana-Champaign (1993)